agama-project/agama/doc/locale_api.md

 (The other systemd keyboard settings are X11Model and X11Options, we don't have UI or data for that)

-**FIXME:** _langtable_ on the other hand only deals with the X11 keyboards.
+NOTE: _langtable_ on the other hand only deals with the X11 keyboards, linking them to languages and territories.
-And legacy YaST has the console keyboard as the primary key.
-Must resolve this.

 ```
 # this is gdbus syntax BTW